 Easy Low-Fat Beef Madras

 Adapted from a recipe in Fast and Easy Indian Cooking by Rosy Laljee and Janie Turner, this version of a favourite Indian recipe cuts out the fat and “cheats” with a tin of coconut milk instead of fresh coconut and uses a store cupboard tin of tomatoes.
 The fat contained in the coconut milk is good fat and you can read about 15 Benefits of Coconut Milk here.
-It’s ready in about an hour, it has a deep full flavour and it’s also low in fat free!
+It’s ready in about an hour, it has a deep full flavour and it’s also low in fat!
 Serves 3 to 4 as a main course with rice and naan.

 3 cloves garlic